+Core nequ il cilicilità.

-EDUC 310 Foundations of Education (4)
+EDUC 310 Foundations of Education, or

+EDUC 312 Contemporary Issues in Education (4)

 EDUC 317 Literature for Children and

 Adolescents (4)

+EDUC 330 Instructional Approaches to Physic al

+Education, or

+MSS 330 PE for the Elementary Teacher (4)

 EDUC 336 The Power of Language, or

 ENG 314 Language Structures (4)

-EDUC 349 Visual and Performing Arts for or the
+EDUC 349 Visual and Performing Arts for the

 Elementary Teacher (4)

-EDUC 350 Child Psychology and Develop oment, or
+EDUC 350 Child Psychology and Development, or

 PSY 407 Life Span Development (4)

+EDUC 389

+Mathematics, or

+MATH 389 (4)

-EDUC 407 Computers in Education (4)
+Computers in Education (4)

+tive approved by department (4)

-EDUC 499D Senior Seminar for Liberal . ,
+EDUC 499I D Senior Seminar for Liberal

 Studies Majors (4)

-MATH 389 Developmental Mathematics (4)

-MSS 330 PE for the Elementary Teacher

-Concentration: 12 semester hours Completion of an approved concentration in one of the following areas: English, Fine Arts, Mathematics, Modern Languages, Movement and Sports Science, Natural and Social Sciences.
+Concentration: 12 semester hours

+Completion of an approved concentration in one of the following areas: English, Fine Arts, Mathematics, Modern Languages, Movement and Sports Science, Natural and Social Sciences.

-ORGANIZATIONAL.
-LEADERSHIP DEPARTMENT
+ORGANIZATIONAL LEADERSHIP DEPARTMENT

-Chairperson: Barbara Poling
+Chairperson: William Bearley